zichy/vicco/README.md

 __vicco__ is minimalist microblogging software contained in a single PHP file.

+It’s supposed to be some kind of personal notebook, not a full-featured CMS.

 ## Features
-* Probably good performance
-* Horrible code
+* Horrendous code
-* Responsive web interface
+* Responsive interface
-* Basic text formatting
+* Text formatting
+* Drawing functionality
 * Atom feed

 ## Target audiences